TeeAaTeeUu/JSONway/docs/get.md

 gg |> reverse.0
 ```

-In case the modifier is not supported by the value given, current value is given for the next modifier in the pipe chain.
+In case the modifier is not supported by the value given, the current value is passed to the next modifier in the pipe chain.
 If none match, value is returned as it would have been without any modifiers.

 <details>